robstave/angular2-training/session-three/page4.md

 ```

-## NgSwitch
+## ngSwitch
 Similar to ngIf, but is used for more complex logic.
-Used in a means similar to a javascript switch.
+Used in a similar way to a javascript switch.

 The ngSwitchDefault is optional.
 It will show if none of the previous statements are active.
 Mote than one ngSwitchCase can be active as well.